SerenityDHC/Tari-Dual-Mining-on-LuckyPool-with-Clore.Ai-Server/README.md

  # ***⚒ Choose Your Mining Setup*** <br>

-Option 1: Mines both CPU & GPU in a single instance ~ Simpler setup, but if an issue occurs, mining stops entirely.<br>
+Option 1: Mines both CPU & GPU in a single instance on LuckyPool ~ Simpler setup, but if an issue occurs, mining stops entirely.<br>
-Option 2: Runs CPU and GPU mining separately ~ Slightly more setup, but allows independent operation to prevent full downtime if one fails.
+Option 2: Runs CPU and GPU mining separately on LuckyPool~ Slightly more setup, but allows independent operation to prevent full downtime if one fails.
+Option 3: Runs GPU mining on LuckyPool and CPU Mining on the New Hard Fork Hatchling Pool at Jagtech.io

 <br><br>